OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Security-Guidance-and-Feedback-in-IDE.md

 - Developers are competitive and want to maximise achievement.
 Introducing a scoring system may be a good way to do this: e.g., scoring unit test coverage on how it addresses security errors.

 **Low resource consumption**
 - Many IDEs can be resource-intensive and development may involve virtualisation technologies that are also resource-intensive.
-Whatever is added to the IDE ought not add to that load.
+Whatever is added to the IDE should not add to that load.

 **Dependency Scanning**
 - Don’t just think about the code the developers are writing, think about code being included from third party libraries or dependencies., e.g., CVE scanners.